Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Experimental Settings

 We operate entirely at the bar scale, estimating downbeats using the Beat This!~\cite{foscarin2024beat} model.
 To ensure compatibility, raw audio signals are segmented into bar-length chunks before computing embeddings from each model's final latent layer.
 Because the evaluated models operate at different native temporal resolutions, we homogenize the representations by averaging across the temporal dimension, yielding a single vector per bar.
 We adopt this framework for consistency, despite the contradiction between the gains reported in~\cite{toyama2026foundational} and the temporal preservation favored by~\cite{marmoret2023barwise}.
 Investigating this specific impact is beyond our current scope.

 Using these barwise embeddings, we compute barwise SSMs via both RBF and Cosine similarity measures, then segmented using Foote's and CBM algorithms.
 The exception is the LSD algorithm, which inherently computes its own specialized affinity matrix to emphasize diagonal stripes.
-We also evaluate Barwise TF matrices~\cite{marmoret2023barwise}, which will represent our baseline non-deep learning condition, and are constructed by flattening intra-bar time-frequency information.
+The same SSM computation is applied to the Barwise TF baseline representation introduced in Section~\ref{sec:baseline}.